brimigs/cash-app-guide/README.md

 - `cashAppProgramID` - The public key of the deployed solana program on devnet
 - `cashAppProgram` - The cash app program which provides the IDL deserialized client representation of an Anchor program.

-The `Program` class is an import from `@coral-xyz/anchor`.
+The `Program` class provides the IDL deserialized client representation of an Anchor program.
 This API is a one stop shop for all things related to communicating with on-chain programs.
 It enables sending transactions, deserializing accounts, decoding instruction data, listening to events, etc.

-The `Program` object provides `namespaces`, which map one-to-one to program methods and accounts, which we will be using a lot later in this project.
+The `cashAppProgram` object, created from the `Program` class, provides a set of dynamically generated properties, known as `namespaces`. `Namespaces` map one-to-one to program methods and accounts, which we will be using a lot later in this project.
 The `namespace` is generally used as follows: `program.<namespace>.<program-specifc-method>`

 ### Styling and Themes

-React Native uses a styling system that is based on the standard CSS properties but adapted for mobile development.
-Styles are written in JavaScript using objects, which allows the benefit of leveraging JavaScript's power to dynamically generate styles.
-In order to mimic the look and feel of cash app, we'll create a StyleSheet Object that we can use throughout this dApp.
-This will create a monochrome greyscale color pallete with bold text and rounded shapes.
+React Native uses a styling system that is based on the standard CSS properties, but it's specifically tailored for mobile development.
+Styles are defined using JavaScript objects, which enables dynamic generation of styles by leveraging JavaScript's capabilities.
+To achieve a design that mimics the look and feel of cash app, we'll create a StyleSheet Object that will be use throughout this dApp.
+This style sheet will feature a monochrome grayscale color palette, bold text, and rounded shapes.

 ```jsx
 import { StyleSheet, Dimensions } from "react-native";